HydroLAB-UNIBAS/GFA-Geomorphic-Flood-Area/README.md

 ## GFA Installation Instruction
 **GFA - tool** can be installed in [QGIS](https://qgis.org) using the Plugin Manager (see [here](http://docs.qgis.org/2.8/en/docs/user_manual/plugins/plugins.html#managing-plugins)).
 The plugin was tested on the 2.14 ltr release of QGIS.
 It uses the python library of QGIS core.
-However, if the sklean library of [scikit-learn](http://scikit-learn.org) is not provided in your release of QGIS, you can use [pip.py](https://pypi.python.org/pypi/pip).

-On Windows:

-	▪	pip install sklearn

-On Ubuntu and OSX:

-	▪	sudo pip install sklearn

 ## GFA Quick Start